Sour Cream Cinnamon Streusel Coffee Cake

 Do you have your own cookbook for sale?
 I would certainly buy it.

-I tried to use your website for my cooking class, but it’s just so busy, with so many videos and ads loading constantly I just could not.
-Unfortunately this seems to be the constant theme with all cooking sites – websites in general – as ad revenue clearly becomes the most important consideration.
-Perhaps speak to your web developer about some optimization.
+I tried to use your website, but it’s just so busy, with so many videos and ads loading constantly I just could not.

 Ah, the frustration with ads.
 I get it, they are annoying.
 It makes me sad that some people think all I care about is the bottom line.
 One guy even told me once that he was sure I was only making a few cents on those ads, so I should take them off.

 I make a full time income from this blog.
 It feeds my family.
 It’s also a butt-ton of work.
-I’m providing well-researched recipes to provide value to my readers.
-You don’t have to pay to access to these recipes I work so hard on (remember when you had to, like, PAY to buy cookbooks??), but you do have to put up with the ads so that I can keep the content coming!
+I’m providing well-researched recipes to serve my readers.
+You don’t have to pay to access these recipes (remember when you had to, like, PAY to buy cookbooks??), but you do have to put up with the ads so that I can keep the content coming!

 More really nice people: